Making Air New Zealand's replica uniforms

 For Air New Zealand’s 75 year anniversary exhibition the airline required many of the historical uniforms to be recreated, either to go on display or to be worn by staff for celebratory events.
 The job of creating the replicas was given to costume designers Barbara Darragh, who organised the process, and Marion Olsen, who was the patternmaker and cutter for the project.
 The New Zealand Fashion Museum wanted to find out more about the project and was fortunate enough to do the following Q&A with Barbara and Marion.

 New Zealand Fashion Museum: What was the process like from the initial research to finishing the replicas and how long did it all take?

-Marion Olsen: The originals were kept in the Air New Zealand Archives and made available to us to photograph and measure.
+Marion Olsen: The originals were kept in the Air New Zealand archives and made available to us to photograph and measure.
 This made my job so much easier as I was able to make the cut as authentic as possible.
-I made up the pattern from the measurements I had taken on the original (no garment had a size label in it).
+I made up the pattern from the measurements I had taken from the original (no garment had a size label in it).
 When the sample was made I was then able to try it on one of my dressmaker’s dummies and whichever size it fitted was the size I attributed to that pattern.
 I then graded up and down to the sizes that Air New Zealand had requested.

 NZFM: Was there anything that you were surprised or excited by when you got to inspect the originals?